Educational tips for pet lovers

 turned and chomped at me with his jaws open.

 turn his head away.
-Hamid gripped the skin of his neck and I completed the
+Hamid gripped the skin of his neck to restrain

 injection.